PROBATE FEES INCREASE 2019

 Probate fees increases from April 2019

-The UK Government has announced that probate fees will switch from a flat fee to a banded approach from April 2019 (to be confirmed).
-This has not yet passed through Parliament, so has not been finalised, although it is expected to do so.
-Effectively, the larger the value of an estate, the greater the fee will be, as is set out below.
-Smaller estates will see a benefit, as fees will be waived where the total value of assets is less than £50,000.
+The UK Government previously announced that probate fees would switch from a flat fee to a banded approach from April 2019.
+This change has now been reversed, and will be assessed as part of a wider review into court fees generally.
+Effectively, the larger the value of an estate, the greater the fee would have been, as is set out below.
+Smaller estates would have seen a benefit, as fees would have been waived where the total value of assets is less than £50,000.

 |Value of estate||Current probate fees||Proposed probate fees||Change||Effective additional tax|